The Flash | Early Comic Cavalcade Tales | The SF Stories in Comic Cavalcade

 The boxer is named Billy "Knuckles" O'Grady.
 He is clearly Irish-American.

+LOVE.
 There is plenty of romance in this tale, with both the Flash and Joan trying to aid the story's lovelorn characters.
 No less than three different people need assistance.
-This is a bit like later Fox cycles, in which a series of events will repeat themselves: here there are three characters all searching for love.
+This is a bit like later Fox cycles, in which a series of events will repeat themselves: here there are two sets of characters all searching for love: a couple, and an unrelated married woman.

 COSTUMES.
-There is a good portrait of Jay in a suit with vest.
+There is a good portrait of Jay Garrick in a suit with vest (page 7).
+The suit is full of pleasing curved lines.
 Vests were big in the early 1940's, whenever the artist wanted to make someone look dressy.
 Jay was always a fashion plate in his stories.
 He was definitely not a nerd, like Clark Kent.
 Instead he was a figure of glamour.

 Winky Turns Wrestler (1943).
 Writer: Gardner Fox.
 Art: Everette E. Hibbard.
 Winky becomes a professional wrestler, after his friends discover that he has an unbreakable grip when frightened.
 Zany comic tale.